depgod/lul-style/_posts/2023-02-23-why-i-love-linux-as-a-homelabber.md

 tags: homelab
 ---

-# Why I love linux as a homelabber

 As a homelabber, I have come to appreciate and love Linux for its flexibility, security, and versatility.
 Linux has become a staple of my homelab, and I cannot imagine using any other operating system for my home projects and experiments.